Young operators turn to social media to revive Tokyo's sento neighborhood bathhouses | The Japan Times

 Sales at Kosugi-yu, a public bathhouse in Suginami Ward established in 1933, have increased around 10 percent over the past year.

-Yusuke Hiramatsu, the 37-year-old third-generation owner, launched a project called “sento living” when all of the units in a neighboring apartment building owned by Kosugi-yu became vacant in January last year.
+Yusuke Hiramatsu, the 37-year-old third-generation owner, launched a project called “sento living” after all of the units in a neighboring apartment building owned by Kosugi-yu became vacant in January last year.

 After discussing with regular customers how to use the rooms before the building would be dismantled a year later, Hiramatsu decided to let people live in the units rent-free on condition they promote the sento.